 BLACKROCK and iSHARES are registered and unregistered trademarks of BlackRock, Inc., or its subsidiaries in the United States and elsewhere.
 All other trademarks are those of their respective owners, used with permission.
 The iShares Funds are not sponsored, endorsed, issued, sold or promoted by JPMorgan Chase & Co., MSCI Inc., Markit Indices Limited, S&P Dow Jones Indices LLC or Standard & Poor's, nor are they sponsored, endorsed or issued by Barclays Capital Inc. None of these companies make any representation regarding the advisability of investing in the Funds.
 BlackRock is not affiliated with the companies listed above.
 BlackRock's only relationship to Integrity is the licensing of certain trademarks and trade names of BlackRock.
-Integrity variable annuities and Touchstone ETF Funds are not sponsored, endorsed, sold or promoted by BlackRock makes no representations or warranties to the owners of Integrity variable annuities or any member of the public regarding the advisability of investing in Integrity variable annuities or the iShares Funds.
+Integrity variable annuities and Touchstone ETF Funds are not sponsored, endorsed, sold or promoted by BlackRock is not affiliated annuities or any member of the public regarding the advisability of investing in Integrity variable annuities or the iShares Funds.
 BlackRock has no obligation or liability in connection with the operation, marketing, sale or trading of Integrity's variable annuities.

-$\label{thm:conditional} Vanguard\ and\ the\ ship\ logo\ are\ trademarks\ of\ The\ Vanguard\ Group,\ Inc.$
+Vanguard and the ship logo are trademarks of The Vanguard Group, Inc.